 Here are a few examples of how you can use creative elements within your slides:

 So, to get creative I’d recommend four particular steps:

 - Stay simple, declutter

-- Use graphical style associated with creativity
+- Use a graphical style associated with creativity

-- Look around for inspirations
+- Look around for inspiration

 Read more about this topic in this article How To Be Creative When Preparing Presentation.

 I do hope these ideas will help you add a creative touch to your next presentation slides.

 Write your presentation or slide design question in the comments or contact me directly, I’ll be glad to answer you 🙂